slauren1207/slauren1207/README.md

 ### Art & Technology Projects I Have Created So Far

-- Website Creation using HTML (고등학교)
+- Local Game Website Creation using HTML (고등학교)
 - Diet Suggestion Chatbot Creation using Google Dialogflow
 - AR MERGECUBE Recreation of Disney Movies using COSPACES
 - Hologram Video of the Four Seasons